David Haller (swimmer): 1964 Tokyo Olympics

 On October 12, 1964, Haller competed for Great Britain in the men's 100 metre freestyle at the 1964 Summer Olympics in Tokyo, tying for 47th place overall with Ralph Hutton of Canada, while recording a time of 57.7.

 At 24, on July 27, 1968, while he was working as Southampton Swimming Club's coach, he married Miss Mary Helen Laity, originally of Surrey, at the Southampton Civic Center.
 Mary Laity, like David was a resident of Carlton-court, Southampton where she had resided for two years, and shared his interest in swimming at the Southampton Swimming Club.

 Coaching

 Haller began his coaching career as a physical education master at Western Secondary Modern School, now Western Secondary School.
-After his future British National team coach, Deryk Snelling left the Southampton School to Coach the Vancouver Dolphins in Canada, Haller was hired fulltime by Southampton in November, 1967, though he had been coaching there earlier on a part-time basis.
-As noted, Haller had been an accomplished former swimmer for Southampton under Coach Snelling.
-He continued as Head Coach at Southampton through around 1974.
+After his future British National team coach, Deryk Snelling left the Southampton School to coach the Vancouver Dolphins in Canada, Haller was hired fulltime by Southampton in November, 1967, though he had been coaching there earlier on a part-time basis.
+Haller continued as Head Coach at Southampton through around 1974.
 The Southampton School had a well-recognized athletic program and swim club in Southampton, Hampshire, a coastal city in Southeast, England.
 Haller noted, "it will be a great challenge to maintain the success which Deryk achieved during his five years as coach".